 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 Bring to the boil and then reduce to a simmer for five minutes.
-This is one of those sauces that will actually taste better the next day if you can make it advance!
+This is one of those sauces that will actually taste better the next day, so make it in advance if you can!

 Smoky Barbecue Sauce - #lowcarb and #sugarfree Click To Tweet

 - 2 tbs cider vinegar